uchicago-cs/deepdish/_posts/2014-09-15-gnu-parallel.md

 * [GNU Parallel Tutorial](http://www.gnu.org/software/parallel/parallel_tutorial.html) - Very readable with lots of information
 * [GNU Parallel Videos](https://www.youtube.com/playlist?list=PL284C9FF2488BC6D1) - Screencasts by the author of Parallel
 * [Parallel Batch Job Submission](http://docs.rcc.uchicago.edu/software/scheduler/parallel/README.html) - How to use Parallel on a SLURM cluster

+*Thanks to Ole Tange, the author of GNU Parallel, for pointing out errors in this post.*

 <!---
 ## Multiple computers using a cluster